Introduction

 For constipation: Magnesium citrate

-For sensitive stomachs: Magnesium glycinate or bisglycinate
+For sensitive stomach: Magnesium glycinate or bisglycinate

 For better sleep: Magnesium glycinate or threonate